Bayesian inference for spatio-temporal spike-and-slab priors: Inference Using Spatio-temporal Priors

 We seek the posterior distribution of the parameters $\X, \Z$ and $\bm{\Gamma}$ conditioned on the observations $\Y$, which is obtained by applying Bayes's Theorem to the joint distribution in eq. \eqref{eq:general_joint}

 where $Z = p(\Y)$ is the marginal likelihood of $\Y$.
 Due to the product of mixtures in the distribution $p(\X\big|\Z)$, the expression for the marginal likelihood $Z$ involves a sum over $2^{DT}$ terms.
 This renders the computation of the normalization constant $Z$ intractable for even small $D$ and $T$.
-Hence, the desired posterior distribution is also intractable and we have to resort to approximate inference. \\ \\ In the literature researchers have applied a whole spectrum of approximate inference methods for spike and slab priors, e.g. Monte Carlo-methods \citep{mitchell1988a}, mean-field variational inference \citep{titsias2011a}, approximate message passing \citep{vila2013expectation} and expectation propagation \citep{JMLR:v14:hernandez-lobato13a,NIPS2014_5464}.
-We use the latter since expectation propagation has been shown to provide accurate inference for spike and slab models \citep{DBLP:journals/ml/Hernandez-Lobato15}.
+Hence, the desired posterior distribution is also intractable and we have to resort to approximate inference. \\ \\ In the literature researchers have applied a whole spectrum of approximate inference methods for spike-and-slab priors, for example, Monte Carlo-methods \citep{mitchell1988a}, mean-field variational inference \citep{titsias2011a}, approximate message passing \citep{vila2013expectation} and expectation propagation \citep{JMLR:v14:hernandez-lobato13a,NIPS2014_5464}.
+We use the latter since expectation propagation has been shown to have good performance for linear models with spike-and-slab priors \citep{DBLP:journals/ml/Hernandez-Lobato15} and it has been shown to provide a much better approximation of the first and second moment posterior moment for spike-and-slab models \citep{Peltola2014-gy}.